Kamyares88/CODEXImageProcessingPackage/Pre-Processing/README.md

     Figure 5
     ![](Images/Figure%205.png)

-  * Next, the user is asked to brows for the working directory.
+  * Next, the user is asked to browse for the working directory.
 This is the directory in which results of this step will be saved.

-  * Next, the user is asked to brows for a source directory.
+  * Next, the user is asked to browse for a source directory.
 This is the directory in which the results of Step 1 are saved.

 * **Stitching the tiles together** [*via S3_StitchWithRegistration.ijm*]
   * Following running this macro, a dialog box pops up (Figure 6) asking the user to enter the number of columns and rows of the tile matrix as well as the overlap percentage between the adjacent tiles.
 Here, if the user prefers to do the processing in the batch more, they can select option "Batchmode processing."